tbrumbaugh5396/npm-explanation/README.md

 NPM is locked from global installations in NixOS because the NixOS packages's filesystem is read-only.
-Therefore, you have to Nixify your installation: http://nicknovitski.com/nix-npm-install
+Therefore, you have to Nixify your installation: http://nicknovitski.com/nix-npm-install However, I am using NixOS so this can be done by adding the following line to configuration.nix:
+- nodePackages.typescript

+However, I can't find meta-git this way so I will continue to find a way to install it globally.